dfinity/portal/docs/developer-docs/integrations/index.md

 ## vetKeys

-The VETKeys feature is in ongoing development on the Internet Computer (ICP).
+The VETKeys feature is in ongoing development on the Internet Computer Protocol.
 It stands for ‘Verifiable Encrypted Threshold Keys’ and enables a number of cryptographic functionalities on ICP.
 The primary motivation for VETKeys is to facilitate onchain encryption, as such the focus of this primer has that example in mind.

 * [vetKeys technology overview.](https://internetcomputer.org/docs/current/developer-docs/integrations/vetkeys/technology-overview)
 * [vetKeys primer.](https://internetcomputer.org/blog/features/vetkey-primer)